astropy/astropy/docs/table/access_table.rst

 ^^^^^^^^^^^^^^

 For the impatient, the code below shows the basics of accessing table data.
-Where relevant there is a comment about what sort of object.
-Except where noted, the table access returns objects that can be modified in order to update table data or properties.
+Where relevant there is a comment about what sort of object is returned.
-In cases where is returned and how the data contained in that object relate to the original table data (i.e. whether it is a copy or reference, see :ref:`copy_versus_reference`).
+Except where noted, table access returns objects that can be modified in order to update the original table data or properties.
+See also the section on :ref:`copy_versus_reference` to learn more about this topic.

 **Make table**
 ::